November 26, 1922

 Charles Monroe “Monte” Schulz was born in Colorado Springs, bringing the young and quickly growing Schulz family to a total of four members.
 The following month, a little less than a year after moving to Colorado, the Schulz family packed their belongings and moved back to Minneapolis, Minnesota.

 One of the first signs that Peanuts was really taking off in popularity was the interest by publishers in licensing the strips to reprint in comic books, published first by United Feature and then St. John Publishing.
 When Dell took over publishing Peanuts comic books in 1957, Schulz was asked to create new original strips and longer stories.
-With the deadline of the daily and Sunday strips now looming each week, plus obligations to attend book signings, present chalk talks, and provide interviews to newspapers, magazines, and even some television shows, Schulz didn’t have much time to do more original comic strips.
+With the deadline of the daily and Sunday strips now looming each week, plus obligations to attend book signings, present chalk talks, and provide interviews to newspapers, magazines, and even some television shows, Schulz didn’t have much time to do draw more original material.
 As a solution to this, he employed his former Art Instruction Schools’ colleagues Dale Hale, Jim Sasseville, and Tony Pocrnich.
 The comic books continued to be produced through 1964.

 After they moved back to Minnesota from Colorado, the Schulz family lived in a simple ranch home at 5521 Oliver St. South in Minneapolis for about six months.
 With another child on the way, the Schulzes moved again to a larger home a few miles away, located at 6228 Wentworth Ave.
 South in the Richfield area of Minneapolis.